Saraavana/elsaravana/content/blog/presenting-views-and-popovers-in-swiftui/index.md

     }
 }
 ```
-When PopOver/Modal view is dismissed, the binding changes to its initial value.
+When PopOver/Modal view is dismissed, the *binding* resets to it's initial value.